 4. Sesame Place

 Located on the outskirts of Philadelphia, this theme park and water park has lots of rides, shows and water attractions based around the kid’s TV show Sesame Street.
 It is also the first theme park in the world designated as a Certified Autism Center.
 Children can enjoy the rides and meet furry friends like Elmo, Abby Cadabby and Big Bird.
 Make sure you time your visit to coincide with the daily Neighborhood Street Party Parades where you can sing, dance and clap along with the cast of characters.
+And the fun doesn’t stop there.
+Even when you are getting a bite to eat there’ll be appearances by the Sesame Street gang, so be sure to have your camera ready for this fun kid-friendly experience.

 For mini-golf, a carousel ride and a whole lot more kid-friendly activities, head to Franklin Square in the city centre.
 The park is centred around a beautiful fountain, which was built in 1838 and has been turned into a wonderful Fountain Show.
 You can watch water dance to choreographed music and lights during the free performances.
 There’s also a playground in the park and places to relax and have a picnic.
 You can also try the renowned burgers, fries and shakes from SquareBurger which has a kiosk in the park.
+Fun fact for history lovers, Franklin Square is one of the five original open-space parks planned by William Penn when he laid out the city of Philadelphia, Pennsylvania, in 1682.
+The other four squares are Centre Square at City Hall, Logan Square, Rittenhouse Square, and Washington Square.